Autistic Communication Tool for Primary Care Consultations

 How severe is the symptom?

 Healthcare professionals often use a scale of 1–10 to grade things like pain.
-You might want to use one of thepain scales provided and see if this helps you to describe the severity of the symptom that you are experiencingg
+You might want to use one of the pain scales provided and see if this helps you to describe the severity of the symptom that you are experiencing

 Other relevant conditions/medications to note